rust-lang/book/src/ch21-02-multithreaded.md

 </Listing>

 This code compiles and runs but doesn’t result in the desired threading
-behavior: a slow request will still cause other requests to wait to be processed.
-The reason is somewhat subtle: the `Mutex` struct has no public `unlock` method because the ownership of the lock is based on the lifetime of the `MutexGuard<T>` within the `LockResult<MutexGuard<T>>` that the `lock` method returns.
+behavior: A slow request will still cause other requests to wait to be processed.
+The reason is somewhat subtle: The `Mutex` struct has no public `unlock` method because the ownership of the lock is based on the lifetime of the `MutexGuard<T>` within the `LockResult<MutexGuard<T>>` that the `lock` method returns.
 At compile time, the borrow checker can then enforce the rule